ArthurSonzogni/FTXUI/doc/mainpage.md

 3. **ftxui/component** The module is required if your program needs to respond to user input.
 It defines a set of `ftxui::Component`.
-These components can be utilized to navigate the program by using the arrow keys and interacting with widgets such as the checkbox.
-You can also make you own components.
+These components can be utilized to navigate using the arrow keys *and/or* cursor.
+There are several builtin widgets like checkbox/inputbox/etc to interact with.
+You can combine them, or even define your own custom components.
-   The use can navigates
-   using the arrow keys and interact with widgets like checkbox/inputbox/...
-You can make you own components.

 # screen {#module-screen}